-- a.
-Time deposits in any credit union, bank, savings bank or trust company. - b.
+- D. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources, AND NET POSITION OR EQUITY (cont.) - 1.
+Deposits and Investments (cont.) - b.
 Bonds or securities of any county, city, drainage district, technical college district, village, town, or school district of the state.
 Also, bonds issued by a local exposition district, a local professional baseball park district, a local professional football stadium district, a local cultural arts district, the University of Wisconsin Hospitals and Clinics Authority, or the Wisconsin Aerospace Authority. - c.
 Bonds or securities issued or guaranteed by the federal government. - d.
 The local government investment pool. - e.
 Any security maturing in seven years or less and having the highest or second highest rating category of a nationally recognized rating agency. - f.
 Securities of an open-end management investment company or investment trust, subject to various conditions and investment options. - g.
 Repurchase agreements with public depositories, with certain conditions.